julionm/quick-notes-cli/README.md

   - [x] pass the logic to the lib file
   - [ ] Write the `help` command text
   - [x] Fix the `remove` command to receive numbers greater than 9

-- Issues
-  - [x] Change the creation path for the file

 - Optimizations & Improvements
   - [ ] Create an abstraction to use the file better - *DEPRECATED*